BCP Thriving Communities Fund

 Monitoring & reporting

-Completion of an online End of Grant report is a requirement of funding, including how funds were spent, the number of participants and volunteers, the outcomes achieved (the difference made to the lives of participants and volunteers) and individual case studies.
-We are also interest in any challenges or learning during the grant period and its impact on your organisation.
+Completion of an online End of Grant report is a requirement of funding, including how funds were spent, the impact of the grant on your organisation, and the outcomes achieved (the difference made to the lives of people who take part in community activities at your building).
+We are also interested in any challenges or learning during the grant period.

 Pre-application support